 August Events in San Diego

-- Del Mar Races: Thoroughbred horse racing has been happening here since 1937.
+- Del Mar Races: Thoroughbred horse racing has been happening at Del Mar since 1937.
 If you attend a race, your admission price includes any of the weekend's concerts.

 - San Diego Spirits Festival: All in the name, this festival is about craft cocktails, good food, and fun culture.

-- Bike the Bay: This 25-mile bike ride is the only opportunity to ride over the Coronado Bay Bridge.
-At the finish line, you can celebrate with food, beer, and entertainment.
+- Bike the Bay: This 25-mile bike ride is the only opportunity you will get to ride a bicycle over the Coronado Bay Bridge.
+At the finish line, you can celebrate your accomplishment with food, beer, and entertainment.

 - World BodySurfing Championship: Held in Oceanside next to the pier, hundreds of the world's best bodysurfers come to compete for the title.